marquitos0119/quantum-music/README.md

 ```
 pip install -e .
 ```
 This will also install other Python packages that are required for `quantum-music` to run.
+This will install the state of the code as is in the repository.
+Code can be edited directly in this repository and the changes will be reflected when the Python interpreter (or Jupyter notebook kernel) is restarted.

 Once installed, the functions in `quantum-music` can be imported and directly called:
 ```
 from quantum_music.circuit_functions import *
 ```

 Note that in Python code `quantum_music` (note the underscore `_` in the name) should be used, but when installing the package use the name `quantum-music` (with a hyphen `-`).
-This will install the state of the code as is in the repository.

 ### Install in [Quantum Lab](https://quantum-computing.ibm.com/lab/)
 Install the latest published version in the Jupyter notebook: